 Your input will help generate the evidence to guide state and national policy and practice to stop COVID-19 transmission while returning to more normal levels of economic and social activity.

 This evidence will also be used to identify opportunities to work with community and key stakeholders to develop and test solutions to minimise the impact of COVID-19 and improve the community’s broader health and wellbeing.

-Thus far in Australia, governments have introduced a number of key public health measures:
+Since March 2020, the Australian governments have introduced a number of key public health measures:

 Isolation of individuals with COVID-19 (‘cases’) and quarantining of close contacts and returned travellers;

 The mandatory use of face masks in various states.